 Santander change mortgage rules so higher earners with smaller deposits can borrow up to 24% more

-Santander for Intermediaries is improving the loan-to-income multiples (LTIs) it uses to work out how much applicants can borrow when taking a mortgage.
-In some cases, the bank has increased its lending limit by 24%.
+Santander for Intermediaries has improved the loan-to-income multiples (LTIs) it uses to work out how much applicants can borrow when taking a mortgage.
+In some cases, the bank has increased its lending limit by up to 24%.

 Santander has boosted its loan-to-income ratio to up to 5.5 times, which will allow some joint income applications for high earners to lift their borrowing by almost a quarter.